chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     {{< note >}} Use the same bucket for restore, which was used in the standalone automate while creating the backup.
 Configure the same basepath in Automate HA you gave in Standalone Automate. {{< /note >}}

-    - Create a `.toml` (say os_config.toml) file in the Bastion host.
+    - Patch the below S3 backup configuration, ignore this step if Automate HA already has S3 backup configuration.
+Create a `.toml` (say os_config.toml) file in the Bastion host.
 Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.

     ```bash
     [global.v1]